robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 - have a **suite scope** in the suite created or imported to.

-Because two or more spaces are used to separate elements in a row, all values are stripped of leading and trailing spaces, identical to arguments of keyword calls (see [Writing Test|Task and Calling Keywords](Chapter_2_Getting_Started.md#writing-testtask-and-calling-keywords)).
+Because two or more spaces are used to separate elements in a row, all values are stripped of leading and trailing spaces, identical to arguments of keyword calls (see [2.6 Writing Test|Task and Calling Keywords](Chapter_2_Getting_Started.md#26-writing-testtask-and-calling-keywords)).

 Variable values in Robot Framework can include other variables, and their values will be concatenated at runtime when the line is executed.
 This means that when a variable is used within another variable's value, the final value is resolved by replacing the variables with their actual content during execution.